 “I think it’s different for boys but for women it’s very different,” She said.
 “So yeah, it’s not like I’m ducking the scripts that are coming my way, so it is a job as well as being fantastic to work with my pals again.”

-Here it is, the thing Marina Sirtis hated the most about ‘Star Trek: Picard’
+The #1 Thing Marina Sirtis hated the most about ‘Star Trek: Picard’

 Star Trek: The Next Generation aired in the ‘80s and ‘90s in standard definition when most televisions were 20 inches.
 Even her Star Trek films were shot on 35mm film.
 She shot Star Trek: Picard in HD and was not a fan.